How to Maximise Your Study Time

 Just 20 minutes of exercise can increase your energy levels, kick-start your brain function and level your emotional state.
 The release of endorphins will give you a burst of positivity giving a boost to both body and mind!

-Connect With Friends and Fellow Students
+Connect With Friends and Students

 During the day, message friends, flatmates and fellow students to see how things are going or to get a helping hand wherever you might need it.
 While studying provides some unique opportunities from learning, it also means less of the typical social aspect of studying in a more public setting.